JonatasMSantos/notes-reporte-me/README.md

-# notes-reporte-me
+# Notes-reporte-me

-An Electron application with React and TypeScript
+An Electron application with React and TypeScript With Joi and Tailwind

 ## Recommended IDE Setup